-The input Microsoft Excel spreadsheet allows the input of five different ballast types by default for the model which can be specified in the Decks, Tracks and Embankment and Structure Definition worksheets for the modelling.
+The input spreadsheet allows the input of five different ballast types by default for the model which can be specified in the Decks, Tracks and Embankment and Structure Definition worksheets for the modelling.
 If more than five ballast definitions are required to fully define the variation of ballast properties characterising the track-structure-interaction then the number of definitions can be increased by copying and pasting the last bilinear definition section as many times as required as demonstrated below.

 Note.
-This may require the worksheet to be unprotected first which can be done under the Review options in Microsoft Excel.
+This may require the worksheet to be unprotected first.
 This worksheet protection should be turned back on immediately after the extra entries for additional interaction properties have been inserted into the worksheet to avoid accidental changes to other parts of the worksheet that could cause errors when the spreadsheet is imported into the Rail Track Analysis tool.